Skip to content

 1. LearnClash: Best Game Like Gimkit for Knowledge That Sticks

-LearnClash game loop showing 18 questions across 6 rounds, ELO tiers from Iron to Phoenix, 48-hour async turns, and 3-stage Mems spaced repetition with 7-day Known and 90-day Mastered intervals Figure 3: LearnClash turns a Gimkit-style quiz impulse into a longer loop: duel, rank, remember.
+LearnClash game loop showing 18 questions across 6 rounds, ELO tiers from Iron to Phoenix, 72-hour async turns, and 3-stage SRS with 7-day Known and 90-day Mastered intervals Figure 4: LearnClash turns a Gimkit-style quiz impulse into a longer loop: duel, rank, remember.

 Core split: Gimkit is a strategy classroom.
 LearnClash is a ranked ladder.

-In an April 2026 product-system calculation, three rematches create 54 retrieval attempts without asking either player to build a question kit.
-Missed questions enter the 3-stage Mems cycle: Learning, then Known after 7 days, then Mastered after 90 days.
+By the design of the duel, three rematches create 54 retrieval attempts without asking either player to build a question kit.
+Missed questions enter the 3-stage SRS cycle: Learning, then Known after 7 days, then Mastered after 90 days.
 A wrong answer drops one stage.
-The whole interval chain doesn’t reset.
-We published the full retention numbers in our LearnClash statistics page, including the ~72% pass rate at the 7-day check.
+The whole interval chain doesn’t reset, which is exactly why we threw out the 1/3/7/21 schedule the memory blogs still recommend.
+The LearnClash statistics page covers how the schedule works in more detail.

 That is the moat: the duel creates the next study session instead of ending the work.